ofiwg/libfabric/man/fi_direct.7.md

 supported features.

 *FI_DIRECT_CONTEXT*
-: The provider sets FI_CONTEXT for fi_info:mode.
+: The provider sets FI_CONTEXT or FI_CONTEXT2 for fi_info:mode.
 See fi_getinfo
   for additional details.
+When FI_DIRECT_CONTEXT is defined, applications should use struct fi_context in their definitions, even if FI_CONTEXT2 is set.

 *FI_DIRECT_LOCAL_MR*
 : The provider sets FI_LOCAL_MR for fi_info:mode.
 See fi_getinfo